Sectorial descent for wrapped Fukaya categories

-Recall that $A_2$ denotes the Liouville sector associated to the stopped Liouville manifold $(\CC,\{e^{2\pi ij/3}\cdot\infty\}_{j=0,1,2})$.
-As is well known, the Fukaya category of $A_2$ is the category of perfect modules over the $A_2$ quiver $\bullet \to \bullet$, which evidently has a semi-orthogonal decomposition into two copies of the category of perfect modules over $\bullet$.
-Geometrically, this semi-orthogonal decomposition can be seen by contemplating the forward stopped-ness and stopping witnesses for the inclusions of $T^* [0,1]$ around any two of the stops.
+\begin{remark} The notation $A_2$ is due to the fact $\W(A_2)$ is equivalent to the category of perfect modules over the $A_2$ quiver $\bullet \to \bullet$.
+This category has a semi-orthogonal decomposition into two copies of the category of perfect modules over $\bullet$.
+Geometrically, this semi-orthogonal decomposition can be seen by contemplating the forward stopped-ness and stopping witnesses for the inclusions of $T^* [0,1]$ around any two of the stops. \end{remark}

 Here, we will be interested in products $A_2 \times Q$, for a Liouville sector $Q$ with symplectic boundary $P$.
 By applying Lemma \ref{makelinear} to $A_2$ and $Q$, we may ensure that this product $Q\times A_2$ is a Liouville sector-with-corners (see Remark \ref{productofwithcorners}).
 In fact for $A_2$, rather than abstractly applying Lemma \ref{makelinear}, we will simply use the Liouville vector field illustrated on the left of Figure \ref{figurea2deformation}.
 The symplectic faces of this product are $Q\sqcup Q\sqcup Q$ (with a natural cyclic order) and $A_2\times P$.